 There are times when your lifestyle choices are not to be blamed for your obesity.
 Some diseases may cause obesity, including Cushing’s disease, hypothyroidism, polycystic ovary syndrome (PCOS), and insulin resistance.

-Around the world, obesity stands as one of the top five leading causes of death, contributing to nearly 3 million obesity deaths per year.
-The four other leading causes include high blood glucose, tobacco use, physical inactivity, and high blood pressure.
+Around the world, obesity is one of the top five leading causes of death, contributing to nearly 3 million obesity deaths annually.
+The other leading causes are high blood glucose, tobacco use, physical inactivity, and high blood pressure.

 Researchers have found that men with waist circumferences in the highest 10% of measurements were 20 times more likely to develop Type 2 diabetes than others.
 Waist measurements can also help predict which people with low or normal weight may develop diabetes.